dafnifacility/dafni-example-models/matlab-hello-world-model/README.md

 - _[Dockerfile](./Dockerfile)_ - Builds the image that will be
    run by DAFNI
 - _[model_definition.yaml](./model_definition.yaml)_ - A
-   machine-readable file used to define the Model.
+   human and machine readable file used to define the Model.
    This information will be shown to other users who may wish to use your Model.
 - _[dataset.csv](./dataset.csv)_ - an example csv file to run